Forms of Cannabis

 You should know: Vaping flower also gives you full control over the strain and cannabinoid content.
 You can monitor your high easily and effectively manage your dosing strategy.

-Best for: People who want a sustained sense of relief and don’t mind waiting for it; people who don’t like inhaling.
+Best for: People who want a sustained sense of relief and don’t mind waiting for it; people who don’t like inhaling vapor.

-How it works: You ingest cannabis through infused snacks, mints, drinks, and even capsules.
+How it works: You ingest medical cannabis through capsules, gelatin chews, and other foodstuffs.

 How long the effects last: Anywhere from one hour up to six hours